 According to the new structure of Turkish command in Tripoli, Neşet Bey undertook the command of the forces in Tripoli, Major Mustafa Kemal Bey became the commander in Tobruk and Major Enver Bey in Benghazi.
-The first organized attack was launched on September 23, when Neşet Bey and Ali Fethi Bey led their troops in a successful offensive against the Italians who lost 46 officers and 463 men in casualties.
+The first organised attack was launched on September 23, when Neşet Bey and Ali Fethi Bey led their troops in a successful offensive against the Italians who lost 46 officers and 463 men in casualties.

 On November 5, 1911, the Italian government announced the annexation of Tripoli.
 Istanbul’s protests did not change the course of the war.
 In November 1911, Italians could recapture some trenches they had lost earlier.
 In the following months, the resistance began to gain advantage.
 Mustafa Kemal’s units successfully fought the Italians in Tobruk and Derna -his units won the Battle of Tobruk on December 22, 1911- whereas Enver Bey was similarly successful in Benghazi and Neşet Bey did very well in Tripoli.
 They had managed to stop the Italian advance, however it was not possible to force them to evacuate Tripoli.
 Italians were enjoying reinforcements and at one point during the course of the war, their numbers had gone up to 100,000.